connectedacademy/talkingpictures/course/content/en/class6/info.md

 published: true
 content_type: title
 optional: false
-title: Impact
+title: Evidence
-description: Learning about the role of impact
+description: Learning about the role of evidence in telling your story
 ---